Universality of scaling entropy in charged hadron multiplicity distributions at the LHC: Results

 Under the diffusion scaling hypothesis, the probability distribution for gluon \( k_T \) diffusion suggests a connection between entropy, variance, and initial-state \( x \) scaling.
 By analogy, the multiplicity distribution \( P(N) \) is expected to obey:

 where \( F \) is a universal scaling function.
+We do not formally derive a direct link between Eq. \ref{eq:scaling} and Eq. \ref{eq:equa14}; rather, this connection is proposed as a hypothesis to be tested against experimental data.
+Eq. \ref{eq:scaling} describes a random walk in transverse momentum space, driven by gluon activity in the initial state.
+In contrast, Eq. \ref{eq:equa14} suggests that this underlying partonic behavior manifests experimentally as fluctuations in the number of produced particles, following a similar scaling trend.
+In essence, the idea is that fluctuations in the transverse momentum of the initial state are mapped onto multiplicity fluctuations in the final state.

 Figure~\ref{fig:diffusion} shows the diffusion scaling behavior for all data sets analyzed, confirming the remarkable universality of this scaling form across different experiments and kinematic regimes.

 Additionally, we compare the traditional KNO scaling with the proposed diffusion scaling using ATLAS data~\cite{ATLAS:2010jvh,ATLAS:2016qux,ATLAS:2016zba}.
 Figure~\ref{fig:scaling} demonstrates that KNO scaling fails in the high-multiplicity tail (\( N \gg \langle N \rangle \)), while diffusion scaling remains valid.
+It is worth mentioning that the data description is qualitatively good; however, there are still clear discrepancies.
+The diffusive scaling curve in Fig. \ref{fig:diffusion} is obtained from the $\lambda$ values extracted from the entropy.
+Uncertainties in this measurement will also appear as discrepancies in the scaled probability $P(N)x^{-\lambda}$.
 The comparison is shown for multiple values of \( N_{\text{min}} \), and we find that the diffusive behavior becomes more evident when soft events are excluded.
 Notably, KNO scaling appears more reliable at lower multiplicities, suggesting that large fluctuations originate from partonic systems exhibiting diffusion-like behavior rather than self-similar scaling.